 American Addiction Centers' Facility Teaches Patients to 'Enjoy Life' Again with Humor, Music and Pets

-LAFAYETTE, N.J., May 21, 2019 /PRNewswire/ -- Sunrise House Treatment Center, an American Addiction Centers facility and a leading provider of substance use treatment services in New Jersey, is continuing to innovate addiction treatment with the incorporation of several therapeutic methods.
+LAFAYETTE, N.J., May 21, 2019 /PRNewswire/ -- Sunrise House Treatment Center, an American Addiction Centers (NYSE: AAC) facility and a leading provider of substance use treatment services in New Jersey, is continuing to innovate addiction treatment with the incorporation of several therapeutic methods.
 Through partnership with artists in Sussex County, and New Jersey, Sunrise House has implemented the "Enjoy Life" series, a treatment complement consisting of music, humor as well as pet therapy.

 To learn about other therapies offered at Sunrise House, visit SunriseHouse.com.